Perseus: A Simple and Optimal High-Order Method for Variational Inequalities: A Regularized High-Order Model and Algorithm

-the iterates $\{x_k\}_{k=0}^{T+1}$ converge to $x^\star \in \XCal$ in at least a superlinear rate. \end{theorem} \begin{remark} The local convergence results in Theorem~\ref{Thm:monotone-local} and~\ref{Thm:nonmonotone-local} are derived for the second-order and high-order methods (i.e., the case of $p \geq 2$) and is posted as their advantage over first-order method if we hope to pursue high-accurate solutions.
-In this context,~\citet{Jiang-2022-Generalized} provided the same local convergence guarantee for the generalized optimistic gradient methods as our results in Theorem~\ref{Thm:monotone-local} but without counting the complexity bound of binary search procedure.
-The results in Theorem~\ref{Thm:nonmonotone-local} seems new and shed light to the potential of our methods for solving smooth and nonmonotone VIs. \end{remark}
+the iterates $\{x_k\}_{k=0}^{T+1}$ converge to $x^\star \in \XCal$ in at least a superlinear rate. \end{theorem} \begin{remark} The local convergence guarantee in Theorem~\ref{Thm:monotone-local} is derived for the second-order and high-order methods (i.e., the case of $p \geq 2$) and is posited as their advantage over first-order method if we hope to pursue high-accuracy solutions.
+In this context,~\citet{Jiang-2022-Generalized} provided the same local convergence guarantee for the generalized optimistic gradient methods as our results in Theorem~\ref{Thm:monotone-local} but without counting the complexity bound of binary search procedure. \end{remark} \paragraph{Nonmonotone setting.} We consider smooth and nonmonotone VIs satisfying the Minty condition and present the global rate of Algorithm~\ref{Algorithm:DE} and~\ref{Algorithm:restart} in terms of the number of calls of the subproblem solvers. \begin{theorem} Suppose that Assumption~\ref{Assumption:smooth} and the Minty condition hold true and let $\epsilon \in (0, 1)$.
+The required number of iterations is

-\paragraph{Lower bound.} We provide the lower bound for the monotone setting under a linear span assumption.
+such that $\hat{x} = \textsf{Perseus}(p, x_0, L, T, 2)$ satisfies $\textsc{res}(\hat{x}) \leq \epsilon$ and the total number of calls of the subproblem solvers is equal to $T$.
+Here, $p \in \{1, 2, \ldots\}$ is an order, $L > 0$ is the Lipschitz constant for $(p-1)^{\textnormal{th}}$-order smoothness of $F$ and $D > 0$ is the diameter of $\XCal$. \end{theorem} \begin{remark} The convergence guarantee in Theorem~\ref{Thm:nonmonotone-global} was derived for other first-order methods~\citep{Dang-2015-Convergence,Song-2020-Optimistic} for the case of $p = 1$.
+They are completely new for the case of $p \geq 2$ in the literature to our knowledge. \end{remark} \begin{remark} For smooth and nonmonotone VIs, we obtain the same convergence rate as Theorem~\ref{Thm:monotone-restart} to a weak solution rather than a strong solution under $p^{\textnormal{th}}$-order $\mu$-uniform Minty condition.
+The same local superlinear rate as Theorem~\ref{Thm:monotone-local} to a weak solution can be obtained under $\mu$-strong Minty condition.
+The proof would be the same as that used for proving Theorem~\ref{Thm:monotone-restart} and~\ref{Thm:monotone-local}. \end{remark} \paragraph{Lower bound.} We provide the lower bound for the monotone setting under a linear span assumption.
 Our analysis and hard instance are largely inspired by the constructions and techniques from~\citet{Nesterov-2021-Implementable} and~\citet{Adil-2022-Optimal}.
-However, different from~\citet{Adil-2022-Optimal}, our lower bound is established for a class of $p^{\textnormal{th}}$-order methods that include both our method and their method, rather than $p^{\textnormal{th}}$-order methods restricted to solve the primal problem (see~\citet[Eq.~(11)]{Adil-2022-Optimal}).
+However, different from~\citet{Adil-2022-Optimal}, our lower bound is established for a wide class of $p^{\textnormal{th}}$-order dual extrapolation methods that include our method, rather than $p^{\textnormal{th}}$-order methods restricted to solve the primal problem in~\citet[Eq.~(11)]{Adil-2022-Optimal}.